 How to Store Strawberries

 - Wash strawberries only before you use them.
 Once wet, they are more likely to get mushy and spoil faster.
 Keep strawberries dry.
-If you don’t plan to eat your strawberries at the same day you bring them home, store them in different container lined with paper towels to absorb any excess moisture.
+If you don’t plan to eat your strawberries on the same day you bring them home, store them in a different container lined with paper towels to absorb any excess moisture.

 - Keeping the stems will prolong their shelf life.